-During the coronavirus lockdown we’ve put together a Stay at Home: Children’s page with links to activities and information for children and families to enjoy together at home while Covid-19 restrictions may make library visits more difficult.
+We’ve put together an Explore at Home: Children’s page with links to activities and information for children and families to enjoy together at home while Covid-19 restrictions may make library visits more difficult.

 Don’t forget to have a look at our catalogue website to find children’s books to borrow.
 Did you know we have children’s ebooks and e-audiobooks to borrow too?
 Download them free to your devices!
-See more information about e-books, or browse the children’s titles at Overdrive (ebooks and e-audio) or OneClickDigital (e-audio).
+See more information about e-books, or browse the children’s titles at Overdrive.

 Remember to always be safe when using the Internet.